apache/arrow/docs/source/format/Columnar.rst

 Elements of the child array do not have to be stored in the same order they logically appear in the list elements of the parent array.

-When a value is null, the corresponding offset and size can have arbitrary values.
-When size is 0, the corresponding offset can have an arbitrary value.
+When a value is null, the corresponding size is expected to be 0.
+When the size is 0 because the value is null or because the value represents an empty list, the corresponding offset may have any value between 0 and the length of the child array (inclusive).
-If choosing a value is possible, we recommend setting offsets and sizes to 0 in these cases.

 A list-view type is specified like ``ListView<T>``, where ``T`` is any type (primitive or nested).
 In these examples we use 32-bit offsets where